trungvose/jira-clone-angular/README.md

 I learned a lot of stuff.
 I know you might also have a curiosity about the process of building the same scale app as well.
 That's why I am writing a tutorial series on how I built Angular Jira clone from scratch.
 I hope you guys will learn something from that too :)

-Please bear with me for a little longer.
-Because with almost 50 hours coding, to write every single step is impossible.
-But hopefully through the tutorial, you will get the idea and can start building your idea very soon.
+Because with almost 45 hours coding, to write every single step is impossible.
+But I will try to be as detail as possible.
+Hopefully through the tutorial, you will get the idea and can start building your idea very soon.
+Please bear with me.

 Its series will also be published in Vietnamese as part of our [angular-vietnam/100-days-of-angular][100days].